 We have a plan and it’s time to get things started.
 We’ll program all the machines and equipment we’ve identify into a database and begin data collection.
 The following is a brief outline of the first quarter of a route based vibration analysis program utilizing monthly data collection:

 After an initial survey, baseline readings are taken on your machinery and the vibration data is used to assess the condition of your equipment.

 After a second survey we begin to develop a trend, helping us better recognize machine conditions by analyzing changes in vibration.

 Every three months we conduct an audit of the program to assess its success and if there are any adjustments that need to made.

 *Quarterly or Bi-monthly programs will follow a similar timetable with Program Evaluations taken at appropriate intervals.

-Click the below image for a closer look at our sample report:
+Click on the images below for a closer look at our sample reports: